 Public space-led urban development.
 When planning focuses on providing adequate supply of connected public space with a view to supporting adequate density, it is possible to move forward with infrastructure, land subdivision and development in a more efficient and sustainable way.
 Public space can lead urban development by ensuring that building will only be permitted if public space has been organized prior to development.
 This link between public space and urban development needs to be understood in each context and legal framework in order to prevent the creation of unmanaged and/or public space deficiencies common to many cities.
 Particularly in recent decades, many cities have put public space at the core of urban development, for example Bogota in Colombia.

 Public Space goal/target.
 UN-Habitat is proposing a set of targets for the amount of land allocated to streets and public space in urban areas to ensure adequate foundation for the city.
 The proposed goal/target for public space being suggested is 45% of land should be allocated to streets and public space.
 This can be broken down into 30% for streets and sidewalks and 15% for open spaces, green spaces and public facilities.
 The target for street connectivity is between 80-120 intersections per square kilometer.
 At an optimal level of 100 intersections per km2 with each street having an average width of 15m, a city’s streets would occupy approximately 28% of the total area.
-This should also be complemented by a qualitative target assessing accessibility, use and safety among other aspects.
+This should also be complemented by a qualitative target assessing accessibility, use and safety among other aspects, reflecting the community life.
+Important to highlight the usa of public space e.g an eight lane highway is not really a public space but could become if there is a bike lane, footpath etc.

 4. Key drivers for action

-At regional and city level, city-wide strategies need to focus not only on places and spaces but on the form, function and connectivity of the city as a whole.
+At regional and city level, city-wide strategies need to focus not only on places and spaces but on the form, function and connectivity of the city as a whole;

+The multi-use of public space adds additional value to the development of public space and a place-led process creats outcomes towards public multi-use approaches.

-Local the network of public space as part of development plans.
+Local authorities should empower communities inform and effect the design the network of public space as part of development plans.

-At neighbourhood level, , celebrate multiculturalism, and enable urban livelihoods, thus creating rich, vibrant spaces in the urban commons.
+At neighbourhood level, communities led processes should foster social inclusion, celebrate multiculturalism, and enable urban livelihoods, thus creating rich, vibrant spaces in the urban commons.

 Laws and regulations need to be reviewed, to establish enabling systems to create, revitalise, manage, and maintain public space, including participatory processes to define their use and manage access to public spaces.

-Land value sharing and land readjustment tools widely adopted and promoted for municipalities to capture private values generated by better public spaces to sustain investment in public. .
+Land value sharing and land readjustment tools should be widely adopted and promoted for municipalities to capture private values generated by better public spaces to sustain investment in public.
+Private investiors should value public spaces as future investments

-Investing in public space needs to be harnessed as a driver for environmental improvement taking into consideration urban-rural linkages .
+Investing in public space needs to be harnessed as a driver for environmental improvement as well as social and economic development, recognizing the importance of informal economic activities, taking into consideration urban-rural linkages with due inclusion of community interests.
+A need to recognising city streets as places of economic activities espesially in developing countries.

 As cities expand, the necessary land for streets and public spaces as well as public infrastructure networks must be secured.
 Urban projects need to ensure adequate public space in planned city extensions, planned city infills and participatory slum upgrading projects.
 Instruments to enable the creation of public space from private owned land are of critical importance.